HarryBurge/StarTrekChessAI/README.md

 # StarTrekChessAI
-Recreating Star Trek Chess for the computer with an AI to play against, train or multiplayer.
+Recreating Star Trek Chess for the computer.

+Game modes:
+-1 v 1
+-1 v bot

+Training modes:
+-bot v bot
+-1 v bot

+## Notes
+This is focusing on the actual mechanics of the game rather than the graphics and user experience.
+Therefore the Visualiser is pretty horrendous and quickly made to debug easier.

 ## Requirements
 - Kivy (For graphics)